 When creating an application, we strongly encourage applicants to use a Gmail account, if you have one, to ensure that you don’t miss any emails regarding application status updates, admission decisions, etc.

 To apply for admission to any of our MSW programs, you must hold a baccalaureate degree from a regionally accredited college or university, or be enrolled in a course of study that will result in the award of a baccalaureate degree from an accredited college or university before you begin your MSW studies.

 BUSSW does not have a GPA requirement for Traditional or Human Service Experience track applicants.
 However, all Advanced Standing applicants are required to have a minimum GPA of 3.0.

-The following application requirements may be submitted online with your completed application (please scroll down for additional details about each requirement):
+The following application requirements must be submitted online with your completed application (please scroll down for additional details about each requirement):

 - $95 non-refundable application fee: Paid by credit card when submitting your application electronically